GIS4DEV/GIS4DEV.github.io/_posts/2021-09-16-a-openscience.md

 ---
 layout: lesson
 title: What is Open GIScience?
-purpose: learn about Open GIScience
+purpose: "learn about Open GIScience"
 ---

-Please read some background on open source in Geography for class discussion on Friday, February 26.
+This lecture will be based on the following two articles:

 - Rey, S. J. 2009.
 Show me the code: spatial analysis and open source. *Journal of Geographical Systems 11* (2):191–207. http://dx.doi.org/10.1007/s10109-009-0086-8
 - Singleton, A. D., S. Spielman, and C. Brunsdon.
 2016.
 Establishing a framework for Open Geographic Information science. *International Journal of Geographical Information Science* 30 (8):1507–1521. http://dx.doi.org/10.1080/13658816.2015.1137579